kingborehaha/DS-Gadget/README.md

 ###  Prerelease 0.14.1):

+* Last Warp Bonfire feature puts the last bonfire you warped to at the bottom of the list of bonfires by [King Borehaha](https://github.com/kingborehaha/)
+* Various bugfixes and minor improvement on the code side

+###  Prerelease 0.14.1):

 * Saved stats improvement and various minor bugfixes
 * UI improvements for 0.14 features by [King Borehaha](https://github.com/kingborehaha/)